linviaz/rust_learning/README.md

 # Rust Learning Documentation

-This Rest learning repository is part of the Life Long Learning Documentation, where the contents would be the same (maybe different content structures), but as in a public repo instead of a private one.
+This Rust learning repository is part of the Life Long Learning Documentation, where the contents would be the same (maybe different content structures), but as in a public repo instead of a private one.

 ## Rust Errors